Do you have a small animal tearing up your yard that you need to get rid of? Before doing so, you better know what animal it is.

 What is a Gopher?

-Gophers are small to medium-sized rodents.
+Gophers are small to medium-sized burrowing rodents.
 They are called pocket gophers due to their fur-lined cheek pouches resembling pockets.

 Gophers are herbivores, and they are typically interested in a plant’s roots and tubers.
 This is what attracts them to people’s yards.